Marco Di Vaio: Bologna

-On 21 August 2008 it was confirmed that Di Vaio had signed for Serie A side Bologna FC, recently promoted from Serie B. This reunited with former Genoa teammate Adaílton.
+On 21 August 2008, it was confirmed that Di Vaio had signed for Serie A side Bologna, recently promoted from Serie B. This reunited with former Genoa teammate Adaílton.
 Di Vaio was a surprise star in the 2008–09 season, scoring an impressive 24 goals for a mediocre Bologna side.
-He finished the season as joint second top-scorer alongside Genoa C.F.C. striker Diego Milito.
-At the end of season Bologna signed him on free transfer.
+He finished the season as joint second top-scorer alongside Genoa striker Diego Milito.
+At the end of season, Bologna signed him on free transfer.

 In his period at Bologna, Di Vaio regained reputation as a key prolific striker, rapidly becoming a fan favourite, as well as team captain and one of the reference players during the two club takeovers in the 2010–11 season, ensuring himself a contract extension until June 2013; following the announcement, Di Vaio also state his desire to spend the rest of his footballing career as a Bologna player.
 However, on 4 May 2012, Di Vaio confirmed that the 2011–12 season will be his last with Bologna, and that he would be considering various options for his future.

 Montreal Impact

 After lengthy negotiations, Montreal Impact announced that Marco Di Vaio had signed as the Canadian club's first Designated Player.
 Di Vaio made his Impact debut on 27 June 2012 against Toronto FC, and scored his first goal a month later on 28 July 2012 against New York Red Bulls.
-Marco scored his first goal of the 2014 season against Philadelphia Union on 29 March 2014.
+Di Vaio scored his first goal of the 2014 season against Philadelphia Union on 29 March 2014.
 On 25 October 2014, in his last game as a professional, Di Vaio scored the opening goal in a 1–1 draw at home to D.C.
 United.
 Di Vaio retired following the 2014 season.